 Under section 22 of the CCCFA, if a creditor makes an agreed change to a loan that is a “consumer credit contract” (as defined in the Act) (Loan), it must ensure that it provides the borrower with disclosure of the full particulars of the change within prescribed time frames (Variation Disclosure).

 This disclosure is important to ensure borrowers are able to make informed choices, know what they have agreed to and can keep track of their debts

-It is alleged that both ANZ and ASB failed to provide customers who made changes to their Loans during the ANZ and ASB Relevant Periods with Variation Disclosure in relation to those changes.
+The plaintiffs in the Action allege that both ANZ and ASB failed to provide certain customers who made changes to their Loans during the ANZ and ASB Relevant Periods with Variation Disclosure in relation to those changes.

 The plaintiffs in the Action say that, to date, neither ASB nor ANZ has provided affected customers with Variation Disclosure in relation to changes made their Loans during the Relevant Periods.
 Accordingly, the Banks are still in breach of s 22.

 Section 99: ENFORCEMENT OF CONSUMER CREDIT CONTRACT PROHIBITED